reflectivity/orsopy/orsopy/fileio/specification.md

 - All entries have to be of the same data type, preferably float.
 - There is no leading space.
-- Separators are spaces, tabs are not allowd.
+- Separators are spaces, tabs are not allowed.
+- Whilst it's strongly advised to provide values for the third and fourth columns, if these are unknown then use 'nan' for the values.

 - It is recommended to use the same format for all columns, preferably `%16.9e`.